The Only PCS Moving Checklist You Need: How To Maximize Your Move (and Your Savings)

 PPM/DITY

-A PPM (personally procured move) is a great option if you’d like to pack up your own stuff.
-The government will pay 100 percent (previously it was 95 percent) of what it would cost to have contracted movers help you move.
+A PPM (personally procured move) is a great option if you’d like to pack your own stuff.
+The government will pay 100 percent of what it would cost to have contracted movers help you move.
 But the best part?
 If you spend less on your move than what the government pays, you get to keep the difference.
-This is a great incentive to use a moving and storage container company like PODS to help you with your PCS move.
+This is a great incentive to use a moving and storage container company like PODS to help with your PCS move.
 They even offer a military discount

 Military-Contracted Movers